Royal Society of St George

-The Royal Society of St George is an English patriotic society established in 1894 to encourage interest in the English way of life, and English customs and traditions.
+The Royal Society of St George is an English patriotic society established in 1894 to encourage interest in the English way of life, and English history, ideals, customs and traditions.

 History

-In 1415 St. George became the Patron Saint of England after the English soldiers fighting under the command of King Henry V had beaten the French at the Battle of Agincourt.
+In 1415 St George became the Patron Saint of England after the English soldiers fighting under the command of King Henry V had beaten the French at the Battle of Agincourt.
 Ever since then, St George has been the patriotic rallying point for the English people.

-The Royal Society of St. George was founded in 1894 with the noble object of promoting "Englishness" and the English way of life.
-Howard Ruff was the founder in 1894 and the first Honorary Secretary of the Royal Society of St. George.
-In 1900 he gave up farming to devote his time exclusively to the Society.
+The Royal Society of St George was founded in 1894 with the object of promoting "Englishness" and the English way of life.
+Howard Ruff was the founder in 1894 and the first Honorary Secretary of the Royal Society of St George.
+In 1900 he gave up farming to devote his time exclusively to the society.

-The Society quickly attracted the support of many distinguished public figures in England and throughout the then British Empire.
-Its first Royal Patron was Queen Victoria; and the society has enjoyed the Patronage of every reigning monarch from that day to this.
+The society quickly attracted the support of many public figures in England and throughout the then British Empire.
+Its first Royal Patron was Queen Victoria; and the society has enjoyed the Patronage of every reigning monarch up to the incumbent King Charles III.

-In 1963 the Queen granted the Society its own Royal Charter.

-The Society was further granted Arms in 1990.
+In 1963 the Queen granted the society its own Royal Charter.
+The society was further granted Arms in 1990.

-Before the formation of The Royal Society of St. George, Societies of St. George had been founded in the then North American Colonies for the relief of British immigrants and to give them general assistance in the new country.
+Before the formation of The Royal Society of St George, Societies of St George had been founded in the then North American Colonies for the relief of British immigrants and to give them general assistance in the new country.
 The earliest Branches of which there are any records are those of New York (1770), Philadelphia (1772) and Charlestown (1773).
-Subsequently Branches were formed in all the great cities of the North American continent and celebrations were always held on St. George's Day.
+Subsequently Branches were formed in all the great cities of the North American continent and celebrations were always held on St George's Day.
 At the time of the War of Independence many Loyalists moved to Canada and founded similar Societies in Halifax (1786) and other cities.

-The Society's Objects
+The society's objects

-The Objects that are specified in the terms of its Royal Charter are:
+The objects that are specified in the terms of its Royal Charter are: